nexumAG/nx-amplience-brand-colours/README.md

 If you've set up your own fork, you can host your own changes on it with gh-pages to make development, experimentation and QA easier.

-- Build the project with `npm run build`.
-- Publish to the `gh-pages` branch using `npm run publish`.
+Build and publish to the `gh-pages` branch using `npm run publish`.
 If you are using remotes, you can target one with `--remote <name>`.
 See `gh-pages --help` for more options.

 Push the `gh-pages` branch to your fork, and then enable github pages on the repository, and you should be all set.